awsdocs/amazon-eks-user-guide/doc_source/inferentia-support.md

    [ℹ]  adding identity "arn:aws:iam::111122223333:role/eksctl-inferentia-nodegroup-ng-in-NodeInstanceRole-FI7HIYS3BS09" to auth ConfigMap
    ```

    When launching a node group with Inf1 instances, `eksctl` automatically installs the AWS Neuron Kubernetes device plugin\.
 This plugin advertises Neuron devices as a system resource to the Kubernetes scheduler, which can be requested by a container\.
-In addition to the default Amazon EKS worker node IAM policies, the Amazon S3 read only access policy is added so that the sample application, covered in a later step, can load a trained model from Amazon S3\.
+In addition to the default Amazon EKS node IAM policies, the Amazon S3 read only access policy is added so that the sample application, covered in a later step, can load a trained model from Amazon S3\.

 1. Make sure that all pods have started correctly\.